wso2/k8s-api-operator/README.md

 deployment.apps "wso2apim" created
 service "wso2apim-service" created
 ```
-  You can check details of running server by checking status of running pods or services in Kubernetes runtime.
+  You can check the details of running server by checking the status of running pods or services in Kubernetes runtime.
 You can execute following command to see how WSO2 API Manager runtime deployed in Kubernetes.
 ```$xslt
 >>kubectl get services -n wso2
 NAME               TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)      AGE